 The OIG recognizes that the Strategic Analytics for Improvement and Learning (SAIL) model has limitations for identifying all areas of clinical risk but is "a way to understand the similarities and differences between the top and bottom performers" within VHA.
-Although the leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve performance of the Quality of Care and Efficiency metrics likely contributing to the current "3-Star" rating.
+The leadership team was knowledgeable about selected SAIL metrics and should continue to take actions to maintain and improve care and performance of selected Quality of Care and Efficiency metrics that are likely contributing to the current "4-Star" rating.